 Germany as a member of the European Union (EU) follows all EU directives, regulations, and obligations.
 EU Regulations are explained in the Food and Agricultural Import Regulations and Standards (FAIRS) report produced by the U.S. Mission to the EU in Brussels, Belgium, and referenced throughout this report as USEU FAIRS Report.
-It is available in the FAS GAIN report database at https://gain.fas.usda.gov.
+The USEU FAIRS Report and other USDA reports are available in the FAS GAIN report database at https://gain.fas.usda.gov

-This report focuses on food laws in force in Germany that cover areas which are not yet EU-harmonized.
+This report focuses on food laws in force in Germany that cover areas which are not yet EUharmonized.
 In addition, it provides the German terms for labeling information required by EU laws and contact information for regulatory agencies and technical contacts in Germany.